 Q: May we submit additional materials other than those specified on the HOME Coalition’s website or the score sheets and other published materials as well as any covered in the NOFO 2022?
 If so, how can we submit those?

 A: Yes on a limited basis.
-If you have never before received grant funding through the Monroe/NELA LA-505 competition OR any grant funds through the U.S. Dept. of Housing & Urban Development Continuum of Care Program, you can and should feel free to submit letters of support from CURRENT funders, Continuums of Care in the competition of which you have been funded, or other pertinent sources that can speak to your capacity as a grantee of federal funds and/or HUD CoC Program funds.
+If you have never before received grant funding through the Monroe/NELA LA-505 competition OR any grant funds through the U.S. Dept. of Housing & Urban Development Continuum of Care Program, you can and should feel free to submit letters of support from CURRENT funders, Continuums of Care in the competitions in which you were funded, or other pertinent sources that can speak to your capacity as a grantee of federal funds and/or HUD CoC Program funds.
 If you cannot attach these in esnaps, please email them (USE READ RECEIPT) to firstname.lastname@example.org no later than when the project applications are due to the CoC (Aug.
-23 at 11:59 pm).
+31 at 11:59 pm).
 Please do NOT send items that do not directly address your organization’s capacity to provide the specific services you are proposing or that directly address your history or capacity to administer federal grant funds.
 Do NOT provide paper copies of anything.
 Do NOT provide any confidential information such as identifying information about or testimonials from specific persons served.
 If you are unsure if a particular document will be accepted, please EMAIL a question about the document to email@example.com.
 A response will be provided within 72 hours of your request.